blaizot/ramses-tutorials/Cosmological-Volume/README.md

 In this tutorial we are going to use a number of third-party tools that must be installed before we start.
-We describe the steps to follow here.
-Once everything is installed, you can start the tutorial by opening the python notebook `tutorial.ipynb`.

 If you are not familiar with the installation of packages, you may skip to [Section 2](#2-installation-with-conda) where we provide instructions to install a working environment with conda.
 If you are familiar with the installation of packages, you should follow the steps outlined in [Section 1](#1-expert-mode).

 The compilation of RAMSES and the definition of useful environment variables are covered in [Section 3](#3-setting-up-ramses).

+**Once everything is installed, you can start the tutorial by opening the python notebook `tutorial.ipynb`.**

 # 1. Expert mode